 Considering that it’s located just off Las Ramblas, La Fonda is another restaurant that’s been able to avoid pricing Barcelona’s locals out.
 The restaurant’s high ceilings create a sense of openness and space, although it also makes the dining experience a little noisier.
 La Fonda’s menu has six different rice dishes to choose from, including a mixed paella, a seafood paella, a fish paella and a creamy black rice made with squid ink, none of which costs more than €13.45 per person.

 Bar, Restaurant, Spanish, Pub Grub, Tapas, Contemporary, $$$

-A cozy tapas bar, Los Pergaminos is serious about its food.
+A cosy tapas bar, Los Pergaminos is serious about its food.
 Most of its guests decide to perch on stools at the counter or gather around one of the barrels in front of the bar, though there are also a handful of tables in the back of the bar.
 The menu abounds with tantalising tapas – many traditional but some more contemporary and exotic – and the paella is a good, old-fashioned dish served in generous portions.

-La Cassola is a family-run business led by four local sisters with a passion for Catalan cuisine.
-A casual restaurant with traditional décor, its atmosphere is warm and welcoming with an attentive and friendly staff.
+.
+A casual restaurant with traditional decor, its atmosphere is warm and welcoming with an attentive and friendly staff.
 The restaurant is closed on both Saturdays and Sundays, but is a popular lunch spot Monday through Friday.
 If you do manage to get a table, you have to try the home-cooked paella that’s hearty and deeply satisfying.